MarkGJ1/tea_brew_controller/README.md

 # tea_brew_controller
 This repo contains the tea brew controller project written in VHDL.<br>
-Part of Computer-aided Circuit Design 2.
+Part of the course "Computer-aided Circuit Design 2".

 ## Project Structure
 - src: directory for all tea_brew_c modules.